webplatform/docs/tutorials/css_transitions/index.md

 spaced.
 That's because transitions by default start out slowly, gather speed, then slow down again at the end.
 The '''transition-function''' property specifies this behavior.
 By default it uses an '''ease''' value.
-If it were '''linear''', cards would space themselves like
+If it were '''linear''', they would all start and stop abruptly and move at the same speed:
-this:

 [[Image:transit_linear.png]]